iamgroot42/personal-website/content/authors/admin/_index.md

 ---

-I am a fifth year PhD candidate in the Computer Science Department at the [University of Virginia](https://www.virginia.edu/), advised by Professor [David Evans](http://www.cs.virginia.edu/~evans/).
-My primary area of focus is security/privacy in machine learning.
+I am a final year PhD candidate in the Computer Science Department at the [University of Virginia](https://www.virginia.edu/), advised by Professor [David Evans](http://www.cs.virginia.edu/~evans/).
+My primary area of research is privacy/security in machine learning, with a focus on distribution inference.

 <!-- {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}. -->